On the noncommutative geometry of square superpotential algebras: The algebras

-In the special case $(p,q)=(1,0)$, $\omega=1$ and so $Z$ is the coordinate ring for the conifold (i.e., quadric cone) given in ex.\ \ref{conifold}.
-Moreover, in the case $(p,q)=(2,1)$ again $\omega =1$, and it is straightforward to check that $Z$ is the complex cone over the first del Pezzo surface $dP_1$ (i.e., $\mathbb{CP}^2$ blownup at one point), verifying an argument that this should indeed be the case given in \cite[sec.\ 2]{BHOP}.\footnote{Martelli and Sparks proved that the real cone over the $Y^{2,1}$ manifold is the complex cone over $dP_1$ \cite{MS}, and so it follows that the real cone over the $Y^{2,1}$ manifold coincides with primitive spectrum of the $Y^{2,1}$ algebra away from the origin.}
+In the special case $(p,q)=(1,0)$, $r = 1$ by Proposition \ref{center prop}, whence $\omega=1$.
+Therefore $Z$ is the coordinate ring for the conifold (i.e., quadric cone) given in example \ref{conifold}.
+Moreover, in the case $(p,q)=(2,1)$ again $r = 1$, yielding $\omega =1$, and it is straightforward to check that $Z$ is the complex cone over the first del Pezzo surface $dP_1$ (i.e., $\mathbb{CP}^2$ blownup at one point), verifying an argument that this should indeed be the case given in \cite[section 2]{BHOP}.\footnote{Martelli and Sparks proved that the real cone over the $Y^{2,1}$ manifold is the complex cone over $dP_1$ \cite{MS}, and so it follows that the real cone over the $Y^{2,1}$ manifold coincides with the maximal spectrum of the $Y^{2,1}$ algebra away from the origin.}

 Before considering the associated $Y^{p,q}$ moment map, recall the following standard construction.
 The symplectic manifold $\left(\mathbb{C}^2, \omega = \frac {i}{2} \left( dx \wedge d\bar{x} + dy \wedge d\bar{y} \right) \right)$ admits a hamiltonian action of the maximal compact subgroup $\mathbb{T} := \{ t \in \mathbb{C}^* \ | \ |t| =1\}$ of $\mathbb{C}^*$ given by $(x,y) \mapsto (tx,ty)$.
 The dual $\mathtt{g}^*$ of the Lie algebra of $\mathbb{T}$ is then $\mathbb{R}$, so there is a moment map